Genbox/GoogleTranslateNet/README.md

 }
 ```

-For more examples, take a look at the GoogleTranslate.NET Client and GoogleTranslate.NET Tests projects.
+For more examples, take a look at the GoogleTranslate.Examples and GoogleTranslate.Tests projects.